Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 What does God teach us about rewards?

 There’s no evidence in the Bible that when we do something good…bah-dah-bing… the angels rejoice and drop an immediate, tangible blessing in our laps.
 There is a general reward in heaven for a diligent, devoted heart.
-There are positive natural impacts for virtues such as kindness and integrity.
-The Bible references such rewards as fruitfulness, honor, and a crown of life in reward for perseverance, humility, diligence, and faith.
+There are positive natural impacts for virtues including kindness and integrity.
+The Bible references rewards such as fruitfulness, honor, and a crown of life as a reward for perseverance, humility, diligence, and faith.

-Ultimately, the Bible focuses on our identity in Christ as the basis for our behavior and choices, not external rewards.
-Do your kids know and believe: “I am a child of God involved in Kingdom purposes.”
+Ultimately, the Bible emphasizes our identity in Christ as the foundation for our behavior and choices, rather than external rewards.
+Do your kids know and believe: “I am a child of God involved in God’s good purposes”?
 The disciples were included in discovering and participating in something bigger than themselves – an eternal Kingdom.
 They were eager to do what Jesus asked them to do as part of their role in God’s Kingdom.

 bible 896222 1920